chhoumann/auralite/docs/docs/index.md

 For those who prefer manual installation, a beta-beta version is available.

-1. Download the latest release from the [GitHub releases page](https://github.com/chhoumann/ovs/releases).
+1. Download the latest release from the [GitHub releases page](https://github.com/chhoumann/auralite/releases).
 You should download the `manifest.json`, `main.js` and `styles.css` files.
     1. You can also download the beta version, noted by `-beta.x` in the release name.
 Beta releases are not guaranteed to be stable, but have the latest features.
 2. Move the files into your Obsidian vault's plugins folder, in a designated folder for the plugin.
-If you call the folder `ovs`, the files should be in `<your_vault>/.obsidian/plugins/ovs/`.
+If you call the folder `auralite`, the files should be in `<your_vault>/.obsidian/plugins/auralite/`.
 3. Go to Settings > Community plugins.
 4. Refresh the plugin list.
-5. Find `OVS` and enable it.
+5. Find `Auralite` and enable it.

 Note: With manual installation, you'll need to repeat these steps to update the plugin when new versions are released.
 Either restart Obsidian, or enable and disable the plugin to update it, after downloading the new version.